Rahat-Hasan/odin-recipes/README.md

 Feature Details:

 1. Homepage with links of popular recipes.
-2. Recipe pages with picture and step by step guide on how to make the foods
+2. Recipe pages with picture,nutrition facts and step by step guide on how to make the foods.

 Technologies used: